chiefmikey/name-generator/README.md

 Full stack text generator with dynamic results built from public data sources

-- Introduced collaborative fluidity with separation of concerns using Vue Single File Components
+- Enabled collaborative fluidity with separation of concerns using Vue Single File Components
 - Refined data availability by shaping public information received from a variety of external APIs
-- Minimized response times by serving frequently used data from a persistent NoSQL database
+- Minimized response times by serving frequently-used data from a persistent NoSQL database

 ## **Name Generator** is all you need to succeed with your mid-life "rebrand"